scottmillers/Terraform/aws/lambda/url-to-html/README.md

     "FunctionVersion": "10",
     "Description": "",
     "RevisionId": "0a794987-56f7-4d2c-ad91-864fd40c8044"
     }
     ```
     Now the live alias points to the version 10 of the Lambda function.
 6. Run the `scripts/test-live.zsh` again.
-Notice it fails.
+    It fails.
 Why?
-You pointed the live alias to the version you just deployed which contains the validation code.
+You pointed the live alias to the version you just deployed.
+That has the validation code.
 Validation is good.
 So you need to fix the test.
 This is done in the next script.
 7. Run the `scripts/test-live-new.zsh`
-All tests will pass.
-These tests include the name for the file in the query string.
+    The test pass.
+These tests include a name for the file in the query string so the validation checks pass.